PMK3D/ExchangeSharp/README.md

 // Use object here
 ```

 Structs that do not have corresponding `Get` function (`A3DVector3dData` for example) are wrapped as well.
+Code provided in the `examples` folder make use of these wrapper classes in order to make the implementation more concise.